Deglazing

 What is fond

 Fond (from the French word for "base" or "foundation") is the layer of browned proteins and caramelized sugars that sticks to the pan during high-heat cooking.
-It is not burnt food — it is hundreds of flavor compounds created by the Maillard reaction.
+It is not burnt food.
+It is hundreds of flavor compounds created by the Maillard reaction.

 You build fond every time you sear meat, brown onions, or roast vegetables in a pan.
 The better the sear, the better the fond, and the better the sauce.

-How to deglaze: step by step
+How to deglaze a pan: step by step

 Finishing the sauce

-- Swirl in cold butter — 1–2 tablespoons off heat.
+- Swirl in cold butter (1-2 tablespoons, off heat).
 The butter emulsifies into the reduced liquid, creating a glossy, silky sauce.
 This is called monter au beurre.

-- Add cream — for a richer, thicker sauce.
+- Add cream for a richer, thicker sauce.
 Simmer to reduce after adding.

-- Strain — optional, for a smoother sauce.
+- Strain (optional) for a smoother sauce.
 Most home pan sauces are fine unstrained.

 Best deglazing liquids